• Skip to primary navigation

 • Keep your pantry and fridge organized.
 You’ll waste less if you can see everything that you have on hand.
 Use clear containers in your pantry so you can easily spot what’s running low.
 Being able to view your pantry’s contents will help with meal planning, too.

 • Buy meat on sale.
-If you are a meat eater, buy extra when it’s on sale and freeze in portions.
+If you eat meat, buy extra when it’s on sale and freeze it in portions.

 • Have a backup plan.
 I have chronic migraines.
 So sometimes, I’m entirely out of commission.
 I can’t get up from my dark cocoon let alone chop up veggies for dinner.
 On those days, it becomes tempting to order out.
 I try to budget for these instances.
 Another alternative is to have easy to make stuff on hand that’s for these special moments.
 Frozen pizza, canned soup, etc.